Things You Should Know About Property Lines

 - LandGlide app – the LanGlide app provides GPS technology to locate your property.
 It has parcel records for about 95 percent of the US.

-- Property Survey GPS – like the other property line apps, The Property Survey GPS apps allows its users to locate property lines.
+- Property Survey GPS – like the other property line apps, The Property Survey GPS apps allow users to locate property lines.
 The app explores your property, helping to provide estimated land markers.

 Never Rely on a Real Estate Agent For Property Lines